Welcome to River Trails School District 26, where we aim to ensure our students are "Life Ready."

 District 26 Schools serve a diverse population.
 Diverse student needs are met through programs such as Special Education, Gifted, Bilingual, and English As A Second Language.

 Each school has an active parent/teacher organization that sponsors events and fund raising activities.
 Most important, the parent/teacher organizations provide many hours of volunteer services to the schools.

-The District is currently has 4 school buildings organized into one PreK-K building, two 1-5 elementary buildings and one 6-8 middle school.
+The District currently has four school buildings organized into one PreK-K building, two 1-5 elementary buildings and one 6-8 middle school.
 An Education Service Center houses the Administrative Offices.
-The building that houses the Nipper School facility is currently being leased to another educational institution and is a reoccurring source of income for the District.
 The District schools were expanded in 1991 to accommodate enrollment.
 Recent projects have updated facilities and addressed infrastructure and life safety issues.
 The District is committed to maintaining updated, safe, clean, and well equipped buildings and grounds.